Examples of Our Projects

 (Port of Spain, Trinidad)

 Due to the transfer of many land parcels at end of colonial rule from colonial families to freed slave families who worked and lived on the land, many land titles were considered “cloudy” and open to dispute, which inhibited legal land transactions.
-I was asked by the Government of Trinidad and Tobago, as part of its planned land adjudication program to review and reauthorize titles for all land parcels, to design a communications campaign to inform the population of this program and solicit their input to improve the adjudication program.
+Jonathan helped the Government of Trinidad and Tobago, as part of its planned land adjudication program to review and reauthorize titles for all land parcels, design a communications campaign to inform the population of this program and solicit their input to improve the adjudication program.

 - Designed a community-based approach in which program representatives would meet with local communities in town hall meetings to explain how the program works and answer questions.